What are the key digital challenges facing financial services in 2016?

 Customer acquisition a challenge in the digital era

-“The attention span of customers in general has shortened.
-I refer to it as this ‘two-swipe patience limit’.
+“The attention span of customers, in general, has shortened.
+I refer to it like this ‘two-swipe patience limit’.
 Really, you’ve got to do the heavy lifting for a customer now, to bring them on board for a product.

 Big data: a challenge facing financial services?